keithledgerwood/WICLab-guide/01-introduction.md

 1. Paste and run the PowerShell script.
 1. Verify that your virtual desktop now has shortcuts to Chrome, the Downloads folder, and Notepad.
 You will also have an open browser window set to your Okta tenant's sign in page.

-## An Overview of your Lab Environment
+## How to Navigate your Lab Guide
+---

-Before we get started, here are your resources for today’s mission:
+Before we get started, here is some information about the Labs.Demo.Okta platform you are using today.

 ### TechCamps Outline